-A GBM tumor contains a complex combination of different cell types, including 'stem-like' cells that are able to initiate brain tumor growth, even when present in very small numbers.
-These cells, known as brain-tumor initiating cells (BTICs), are believed to be among the cells that can re-initiate GBM if they are not completely eradicated through surgery, radiation and chemotherapy.
+A GBM tumor contains a complex combination of different cell types, including 'stem-like' cells that can initiate brain tumor growth, even when present in tiny numbers.
+These cells, known as brain-tumor-initiating cells (BTICs), are believed to be among the cells that can re-initiate GBM if they are not completely eradicated through surgery, radiation, and chemotherapy.
 Thus, BTICs represent an important therapeutic target for GBM treatment strategies.

-"We wanted to find out how GBM-derived BTICs are able to initiate a tumor with the ultimate goal of preventing the re-growth of this deadly form of brain cancer," says Dr. Stefano Stifani, neuroscientist at The Neuro and senior investigator on the paper.
-"What we found is that by impairing the activity of two transcription factors (proteins that control gene expression), termed FOXG1 and TLE, we can significantly reduce the ability of BTICs to give rise to brain tumors."
+"We wanted to find out how GBM-derived BTICs can initiate a tumor with the ultimate goal of preventing the re-growth of this deadly form of brain cancer," says Dr. Stefano Stifani, a neuroscientist at The Neuro and senior investigator on the paper.
+"We found that by impairing the activity of two transcription factors (proteins that control gene expression), termed FOXG1 and TLE; we can significantly reduce the ability of BTICs to give rise to brain tumors."

 "The implication of transcription factors FOXG1 and TLE in the tumor-forming ability of BTICs opens the door to possible strategies to block tumor growth - a major advance in the fight against GBM."

-The Neuro's Brain Tumor Program sees 3500 patients annually, and performs on average 450 tumor procedures per year.
-These procedures include surgeries for brain cancers such as GBM and other gliomas, as well as meningiomas, vestibular schwannomas, pituitary adenomas, metastases, among others.
+The Neuro's Brain Tumor Program sees 3500 patients annually and performs, on average, 450 tumor procedures per year.
+These procedures include surgeries for brain cancers such as GBM and other gliomas, meningiomas, vestibular schwannomas, pituitary adenomas, and metastases.

-This research, which was supported by the Canadian Institutes of Health Research and the Cancer Research Society, highlights the benefits of The Neuro's integrated model - where clinicians collaborate closely with researchers, to significantly advance neuroscience and clinical care for patients with neurological disease.
+This research, supported by the Canadian Institutes of Health Research and the Cancer Research Society, highlights the benefits of The Neuro's integrated model - where clinicians collaborate closely with researchers to significantly advance neuroscience and clinical care for patients with neurological disease.